‘Stranger Things 2’: New Pics, Spoilers Tease Season 2 Of The Netflix Hit

 In addition, there will be a new monster featured in the new episodes, details of which are being kept tightly under wraps.
 While Season 1’s monster was dubbed Demogorgon after the fantasy game Dungeons & Dragons monster, for Season 2 fans are speculating the monster will be modeled after D&D’s Thessalhydr.
 The Duffer Brothers told EW fans can expect “different kinds of horror” for Stranger Things 2.

 As for those fans who’ve been busy analyzing the upcoming episode titles ever since they were teased when the initial Stranger Things 2 announcement was made last summer, you may have to start from scratch.
-The Duffers told EWthey are changing some of the episode titles because Stranger Things fans are just too smart.
+The Duffers told EW they are changing some of the episode titles because Stranger Things fans are just too smart.

 “Some of them are changing,” Matt Duffer said of the Stranger Things episode titles.
 “Some of them we didn’t put because these people are smart on the f***ing internet… I’ve seen videos analyzing the chapter titles and they’re right on a lot.”